swagfin/BETCommerce/README.md

 There is some few features in Milestone;
 - Admin/Superuser Portal for performing crud operations.
 - Completing Multi-Timezone Support.
-- Another WebApp, capable of comparing at least 10 stocks.

 # Lisence
 This project's license is in review.